Timschuu/RageMP.Net-doc/documentation/commands.md

 - Strings
 - Enums

-Alternatively you can also use the `IPlayer string[]` signature within command handlers.
+Alternatively you can also use the `IPlayer player, string[] arguments` signature within command handlers.

 Since all commands will be executed asynchronously, the return type must be `Task`.